“…and this is all the plastic shit I found in my house” Image: Plastic Planet Documentary (2009)

 We brush our teeth with it, eat and drink from it and even wear it: from the moment we wake up until we go to bed, plastic is all around us.
 As I type this sentence, I use my keyboard — made of plastic.

 In 2015, I visited a landfill in India.
 Wading between huge piles of plastic with protection covers wrapped around my shoes, I felt dizzy and nauseous.
-The next day I got really sick.
-I was wondering how the workers there could be exposed to the pollutants all day without protection?
-How could we make these huge piles of plastic smaller and the waste less toxic?
-Here are 15 easy ways you can change the world by reducing your plastic consumption now.
+The next day I got REALLY sick.
+But how could the workers be there without protection?
+Learning that hundreds of millions of tons of plastic are produced worldwide every year and that plastic waste can take up to 1000 years to decompose in landfills, I thought that there must be a way to make these huge piles of plastic smaller….
+Actually, here are not just one but 15 ways to reduce your plastic consumption RIGHT NOW:

 1. Reusable Bags vs. Plastic Bags

 Solution: Always carry a reusable bag (e.g. made of organic cotton) with you when shopping and say NO to offered plastic bags.

 2. Reusable Bottles vs. Plastic Bottles

 Fact: Every minute 1 million plastic bottles are sold worldwide.
-Pretty much all of them end up in landfills and stay there for the next 1000 years.
-They do not only harm our planet but also contain questionable substances that over time can be absorbed in the drink itself.
+They also contain questionable substances which over time can be absorbed in the drink itself.
 That ain’t healthy!

 3. Reusable Cup vs. Disposable Go-to-Cup

-Fact: Take-away coffee in disposable cups creates unnecessary waste.
+Fact: Takeaway coffee in disposable cups create unnecessary waste.

 Solution: Bring a reusable cup when you order your coffee-to-go.
 Most cafes will accept it.
 If not, it’s their bad and ➡️ next.

 4. Wooden Toothbrush vs. Plastic Toothbrush

 Fact: Every single toothbrush that has ever been used is still on the planet.
 Yikes.

 Solution: Get a wooden, compostable toothbrush instead.
-They are usually available in organic shops but more and more regular drug stores are selling them too.
-You can also easily find them online.
+They’re usually available in organic shops, regular drug stores, or online.

 5. Classic Steel Razor vs. Disposable Razors

 Fact: Disposable razors are the most wasteful product we use in the bathroom.
 No jokes, BILLIONS (!!!) of them end up in landfills every year.

 6. Recyclable & Reusable Packaging vs. Plastic Packaging

 Fact: Most products we buy are packed in plastic.
 Even lose fruits…are wrapped in plastic sometimes.
 And it makes me go craaazy.